I'm excited to announce that I will be going backpacking in Patagonia on March 3, 2012, in partnership with G Adventures!

 The following year, we were drinking beers together at a bar in Washington, DC because he had wanted to attend one of the monthly DC Travel Tweetups I'd been co-hosting.

-I’m also a huge fan of the Wanderers in Residence program that G Adventures launched in late 2010, which features several of my peers, such as Jodi of Legal Nomads and Dan and Audrey of Uncornered Market.
+I'm also a huge fan of the Wanderers in Residence program that G Adventures launched in late 2010, which features several of my peers, such as Gary Arndt of Everything Everywhere and Dan and Audrey of Uncornered Market.

 The trips they've taken with G Adventures have served to inspire me, and now it's my turn to do the same for you.